 The communicative technology would allow vehicles to "talk" to one another and relay important information about the road, such as ice conditions and the distance between other drivers.
 The car2car communication program will likely reduce the number of accidents related to road conditions.
 After experiencing one of the harshest winters in history, drivers in many regions of the U.S. would likely embrace the idea wholeheartedly.

 The communications between vehicles could alert drivers to upcoming obstacles and give them more time to react, or autonomous cars would be able to react without human control.
 Using mobile phone networks already in place, a vehicle could alert the one behind it that there is an ice patch coming up.
-A driver would see an alert among their instruments.
+A driver would see an alert among his or her instruments.

 "The pilot is one of the first practical examples of the way communication between vehicles over the mobile network enables vehicles to 'speak' to each other and with the traffic environment," said Erik Israelsson, project leader for Cooperative ITS (Intelligent Transport System) at Volvo.
 "This can contribute to making traffic safer."